Contrast-Security-OSS/docs/content/installation/netcore/usage/GeneralUsage.md

 The Contrast agent is designed to require little to no interaction from the user to setup instrumentation on a .NET Core application.
 Once the environment is set up through environment variables or application launch profile, the .NET Core agent automatically instruments the ASP.NET Core application.
 The agent performs analysis as users (or automated scripts or tests) exercise applications.
 You can view the results of the agent's analysis in the [Contrast UI](https://app.contrastsecurity.com).

-The Contrast .NET Core agent consists of a two components that both run within the same process as your application.
+The Contrast .NET Core agent consists of two components that run within the same process as your application.

 * The **.NET Profiler** that instruments applications to weave in method calls out to agent sensors.

 * **Sensors** that gather security, architecture and library information.

 These components are located in several DLL files that you may download from the Contrast UI.
-You can place them anywhere on disk, and don't need to be placed in your application folder.
+You can place them anywhere on disk (and they don't need to be placed in your application folder).

 ## Agent Updates

-Since the .NET Core agent is running alongside your application, it can't update itself.
 To update the agent, replace the agent files in the agent directory and restart your application.
+As the agent is running alongside your application, it can't update itself.

 ## Analysis